 - Best for: Recurve shooters, those tuning their arrows with field points

-Heavy-Duty Kevlar Target (3 Different Sizes)
+Heavy-Duty Kevlar Bag (3 Different Sizes)

 I’ve had my eye on the Rinehart Rhino target for a while now, and I think this may be the year I grab a couple.
-I’m going to start training my kids to shoot this summer, and once we’re all firing, we’ll need some targets that can handle the punishment.
+I’m going to start training my kids to shoot this summer, and once we’re all firing, we’ll need some bags that can handle the punishment.

 Rinehart is a household name in hunting targets, and the Rhino is an excellent example of why.
 It’s designed with kevlar and built to be more substantial and last longer than its competitors.
 It’s tough as nails, and arrow removal shouldn’t be a problem.

 Each side features nine different targets, making it the perfect option for group shooting or competitions with friends.
 You can take turns following the bullseyes around in a circle, awarding points to whoever gets closer to the middle.